ipregistry/ipregistry-java/README.md

 You can also provide your own cache implementation by implementing the _IpregistryCache_ interface.

+To disable caching, you can use the _NoCache_ class.

 ## Errors

 All Ipregistry exceptions inherit the _IpregistryException_ class.